 Uniform Brands B.V., a company for corporate wear, joined FWF in 2008.

-Uniform Brands B.V. has met most of FWF’s performance requirements in 2016.
-With a monitoring percentage of 93% Uniform Brand meets the required monitoring threshold for members after three years of membership.
-With a score of 54 points, Uniform Brands falls in the ‘good’ category.
+Uniform Brands B.V. has met most of FWF’s performance requirements in 2017.
+With a monitoring percentage of 93%, Uniform Brands meets the required monitoring threshold for members after three years of membership.
+With a score of 56 points, Uniform Brands falls in the ‘Good’ category.

 Uniform Brands’ main production facility is in Tunisia, with two satellite production locations in the region to support its production.
 A considerable amount also comes from factories in low-risk countries Hungary and Portugal.
 In 2017, it sourced small production volumes from four Chinese suppliers and two Bangladeshi suppliers.
 Uniform Brands has long-term relationships with most of these suppliers.

 In 2017, Uniform Brands followed up the 2016 audit results of its Tunisian suppliers.
 Progress was made on several issues, although a lack of funds limits the progress that can be made by the suppliers.
 Therefore, FWF recommends Uniform Brands to consider in what ways it could support its suppliers, for example by placing more orders.

 For several years, Uniform Brands remained at the same score level of the Brand Performance Check without making significant improvements compared to previous years.
 FWF has required Uniform Brands to follow up on several issues, what did not result in sufficient progress.
 FWF therefore urges Uniform Brands to follow up more actively on the requirements included in the Brand Performance Check reports.